-Try all of these ideas to control the urgency and make the bladder wait.
-See which ideas work best for you and then use them when you need to.
+Below are some suggestions to help control the urgent feeling and make the bladder wait.
+Try each in turn and see which work best for you, then use them when you need to.

 - Tighten your pelvic floor muscles as hard as you can and hold on for as long as you can.
 Keep doing this until the feeling of urgency goes away or is under control.
 Contracting the pelvic floor muscles helps to squeeze the urethra (tube from the bladder) shut and prevent leakage. - Tighten your pelvic floor muscles quickly and as hard as you can, then let go.
 Repeat this several times in a row.
 Some women find that several contractions in a row work better than trying to hold on to a contraction for a long time. - Put firm pressure on the perineum (crotch area).
 You can do this by crossing your legs or sitting down on a firm surface.
 This also sends a message to the bladder via the nerves that the outlet from the bladder is closed so it should wait before it tries to empty.